 2. Make sure you can log in

-From your journal's eScholarship landing page, select the orange 'Manage Submissions' button in the upper-right corner of the screen, and make sure you can log in.
+From your journal's eScholarship landing page, select the 'Manage Submissions' button in the upper-right corner of the screen, and make sure you can log in.
 If you cannot log in, check the following:

 - Try using the 'Forgot/reset password' link on the login page.
 An account may have already been created for you, in which case this step will help you to establish a password.